ldaniel/fgvr/README.md

 The fgvr package has a set of handy functions:

 * `fgvr::createTestAndTrainSamples()` This function creates train and test datasets given a database and the Y variable.
+In addition, this function also returns the sample proportion for each dataset.